-Select Tool change point

-Move to the tool change position using the axis keys or the handwheel.
+- Select Tool change point - Move to the tool change position using the axis keys or the handwheel.

-- > The control saves the current position as the tool change position. - ► Alternative: Enter the tool change position directly - Enter the desired tool change position in the X and Z input fields in machine coordinates (X = radius dimension)
+- Press the Take over position soft key > The control saves the current position as the tool - change position. - Alternative: Enter the tool change position directly - Enter the desired tool change position in the X and Z input fields in machine coordinates (X = radius dimension)